ViewComponent/view_component/docs/api.md

 ### #render? → [Boolean]

-Whether the ViewComponent should render.
+Override to determine whether the ViewComponent should render.

 ### #controller → [ActionController::Base]